wagov/wasocshared/docs/advisories/20240726003-GitLab-Releases-Security-Advisory.md

 ## Overview

-GitLab has published and avdisory to address vulnerabilities across multiple versions of its software.
+GitLab has published an advisory to address vulnerabilities across multiple versions of its software.

 ## What is vulnerable?